 On September 17, 2014, AG MIT CREL, LLC ("AG MIT CREL"), an indirect, wholly-owned subsidiary of the Company, entered into a Master Repurchase Agreement and Securities Contract, dated as of September 17, 2014 (the "CREL Repurchase Agreement"), with Wells Fargo to finance AG MIT CREL's acquisition of certain beneficial interests in one or more commercial mortgage loans.
 Each transaction under the CREL Repurchase Agreement will have its own specific terms, such as identification of the assets subject to the transaction, sale price, repurchase price and rate.
-The CREL Repurchase Agreement provides for a funding period ending September 17, 2016 and an initial facility termination date of September 17, 2016 (the "Initial Termination Date").
+The CREL Repurchase Agreement provides for a funding period ending September 17, 2016 and an initial facility termination date of September 17, 2016 (the "Initial Termination Date"), subject to satisfaction of certain terms of the extensions.
 AG MIT CREL has three (3) one-year options to extend the term of the CREL Repurchase Agreement: (i) the first for an additional one year period (the "First Extension Period") ending September 17, 2017 (the "First Extended Termination Date"), (ii) the second for an additional one year period (the "Second Extension Period") ending September 17, 2018 (the "Second Extended Termination Date") and (iii) the third for an additional one year period ending September 17, 2019 (the "Third Extended Termination Date").
-For each of the Initial Termination Date, the First Extended Termination Date, the Second Extended Termination Date, as not a Business Day, such date shall be the next succeeding Business Day.
+For each of the Initial Termination Date he First Extended Termination Date, if such day is not a Business Day, such date shall be the next succeeding Business Day.
 Each option shall be exercisable in each case no more than ninety (90) days and no fewer than thirty (30) days prior to the initial facility termination date, the First Extended Termination Date or the Second Extended Termination Date, as the case may be.
 The maximum aggregate borrowing capacity available under the CREL Repurchase Agreement is \$150.0 million.
-The Company records its financing at cost, which approximates its estimated fair value.
-As of March 31, 2015, the Company had \$22.5 million of debt outstanding under this facility.
+Under the CREL Repurchase Agreement, Wells Fargo's recourse against the Company and AG MIT, LLC in the event of a default is limited to \$80 million.
+The Company records its financing at cost, which app